 Although federal and state bureaus of prisons and the Department of Defense attempt to provide chaplains from particular denominations in proportion to the religions represented in their ranks, they do not have a duty to provide chaplains for every denomination or faith; less “mainstream” religions will likely not be represented.

-2nd Circuit addressed challenge to U.S. Army's chaplain program
+Circuit courts addressed challenge to U.S. Army's chaplain program

 Although the Supreme Court has never addressed the constitutionality of military or prison chaplains, the Second Circuit Court of Appeals explicitly held in Katcoff v.
 Marsh (2d Cir.
 1985) that the military chaplaincy does not violate the establishment clause.